strawdar/eth2-validator-playbook/README.md

 Automation loves to break.
 So while an attempt was made to keep things somewhat general, nothing is guaranteed unless your setup is 110% exactly the same as mine 😉

 - Target System
-    - Quad-core x86_64 processor, 16GB RAM, 512GB SSD, wired gigabit ethernet
+    - Intel NUC8i5BEH, 32GB RAM, 2TB NVMe SSD, wired gigabit ethernet
-    - Fresh install of Ubuntu 20.04 LTS Desktop (x86_64)
+    - Fresh install of Ubuntu 22.04 LTS Desktop (x86_64)
     - A non-root admin user available (sudo access)
     - SSH already setup with public key auth
 - Controller System
-    - Ansible 2.9.11 running from macOS
+    - Ansible 2.13.2 running from Arch Linux

 Caveats